 Promises are easy to make before a sale.
 The true measure of a company is the promises they keep after they have your money.
 Here, Zales heavily promotes their “Lifetime Diamond Commitment,” but as we’ll see, the convenience comes with a major catch.

-Policy Aspect | Blue Nile’s Promise | Zales’ “Lifetime Commitment” |
+| Policy Aspect | Blue Nile’s Promise | Zales’ “Lifetime Commitment” |

-Warranty Focus | Covers any manufacturing defects. | Covers the diamond from chipping/loss. |
+| Warranty Focus | Covers any manufacturing defects and structural integrity. | Covers the diamond from chipping or loss (if conditions are met). |

-Maintenance Rule | No mandatory inspections needed. | Must be inspected every 6 months. |
+| Maintenance Rule | No mandatory inspections needed.
+You own the ring, not a schedule. | Must be physically inspected every 6 months at a store. |

-The Catch | None.
-Straightforward and simple. | Miss one inspection, and your warranty is void. |
+| The Catch | None.
+Straightforward and simple coverage. | Miss one inspection, and your warranty is permanently void. |

 The biggest difference is that Zales puts the burden on you.
 To keep their “Lifetime Commitment” active, you are required to bring your ring into one of their stores for a cleaning and inspection every six months, for the rest of your life.